IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Call-Center-Logging.md

 ## Call Center Logging Script

-Example script that can be stared as part of the call center application start.
+Example script that can be started as part of the call center application start-up.
 For this example, the script is run with native Cisco Webex client.
 IGEL Community on GitHub App Recipe [Webex](https://github.com/IGEL-Community/IGEL-OS-APP-RECIPES/tree/main/APP_Source/Unified_Communications/webex)

 ```bash linenums="1"
 #!/bin/bash